Py4Phy/classroom-generator/README.md

 * **input_values** key: input to be read from standard input.
 Each element of the list is turned into a string and supplied with a newline.

+* **file**: name of a file that should have been submitted;
+  the test only checks that the file exists.

 * **imagefilename**: name of a file that should have been submitted;
   the test only checks that the file exists and that it can be loaded